awslabs/aws-ai-solution-kit/docs/en/deploy-general-nlu.md

 deployment_time: 15 Minutes
 destroy_time: 10 Minutes
 sample_image: Image URL address
-feature_description: General Chinese Natural Language Understanding.
+feature_description: Support a variety of Chinese text understanding tasks, such as text classification, sentiment analysis, extraction, and customizable labeling systems.
 feature_scenario: Used in scenarios such as text classification, sentiment analysis, text matching, and entity recognition.
 ---